Reasons Why You Should Meditate

 Study after study proves the benefits of meditation, both in the short and long terms.
 It’s free, has no negative side effects, and can be performed anywhere without any equipment.
 Though it may feel initially uncomfortable (after all, we’re a society trained to be distracted and anxious), meditation gets easier the more you try.

-Start here and then don’t stop, even if it’s challenging.
+Start with this basic guide to meditation and then don’t stop, even if it’s challenging.
 Begin with short meditation practices—just five minutes or so—then gradually increase as you get more comfortable.
 You’ll find that meditation isn’t boring or absurd: It’s a remarkable tool that can retrain your brain and improve your quality of life.

 The content presented here is for your information only.
 It is not a substitute for professional medical advice, and it should not be used to diagnose or treat a health problem or disease.
 Please consult your healthcare provider if you have any questions or concerns.